 Jokhang Temple

-The Jokhang Temple is a sacred place in Tibet; every year thousands of Buddhist pilgrims strive to get to the holy place.
-According to reviews, ordinary tourists also feel protected by the extraordinary places of Tibet.
-In China they say that New Year in a monastery is a colorful holiday that will be remembered forever and will become a vivid memory of a trip abroad.
+Jokhang Temple is a sacred place in Tibet, and thousands of Buddhist pilgrims seek to visit the holy place every year.
+Ordinary tourists, according to reviews, also feel the protection of the extraordinary places of Tibet.
+In China, they say New Year's Eve at the monastery is a colorful holiday that will always be remembered and will become a vivid memory of a trip abroad.

 Jokhang Temple

-Ruler Songtsen Gumbo, while meditating, rose above the earth and saw the outlines of the Tibetan mountains.
+Ruler Songtsen Gambo, while meditating, ascended above the earth and saw the outlines of the Tibetan Mountains.
 They resembled the body of a demon lord lying on her back.
-To contain the dark forces, Gambo decided to build the Buddhist temple Jokhang.
-One of Emperor Wenchiong's wives determined that the heart of the devil lord was located right in Lake Ohtang.
+To contain the dark forces, Gumbo decided to build the Jokang Buddhist Temple.
+One of Emperor Wenchong's wives determined that the devil lady's heart was located right in Lake Okhtang.
 Construction began in 639 AD.

-The lake was filled in, and at the end of 647 the Jokhang Temple was erected.
-The Little Jokhang (Ramoche) was built nearby.
-The Chinese wife Wencheng permanently lived here and the brought statue of Jowo Buddha was kept.
-A total of 12 temples were erected.
-The buildings formed 3 circles, four objects on each side of the world (north, south, west, east).
-It was believed that the first circle held back the she-devil's corps on the ground of Lhasa.
-The second circle held the knees and elbows, and the third circle held the legs and arms.
+The lake was filled in, and at the end of 647, the Jokang Temple was built.
+A Small Jokang (Ramose) was built nearby.
+Wencheng's Chinese wife lived here permanently and the statue of Jovo Buddha was kept there.
+A total of 12 temples were built.
+The buildings formed 3 circles, with four objects on each side of the world (north, south, west, east).
+It was believed that the first circle was holding back the devil corps on Lhasa land.
+The second circle held the knees and elbows, and the third held the legs and arms.

 Jokhang Temple

 When the Dalai Lama V came to power in the 17th century, some buildings were restored.
 The walls of the temple were supplemented with bas-reliefs and paintings.
 During the Cultural Revolution, the holy place fell into disrepair.
-The monastery was restored, but we had to spend a lot of time studying historical material.
+The monastery was restored, and I had to spend a lot of time studying historical material.

 Temple attractions

-The main treasure of the Jokhang Temple is the Jowo Buddha, a 150-centimeter-high statue of a 12-year-old son from the Shakya dynasty.
-Many believe in the fulfillment of their cherished desires.
-The supplicant must bow before the Buddha with good intentions and be sure to touch his feet with his head.
-Currently, the image of the statue appears more complete than before.
-This happened because the sculpture was covered with gold plating many times.
+The main value of the Jokang Temple is the Jovo Buddha, a 150-centimeter-high statue of a 12-year-old son from the Shakya dynasty.
+Many people believe in fulfilling their cherished desires.
+The petitioner should bow before the Buddha with good intentions and make sure to touch his feet with his head.
+Currently, the image of the statue looks more complete than before.
+This happened because the sculpture was covered many times with gold plating.

 • wall painting;